rwsite/updatepulse-server/integration/docs/packages.md

 **Parameters**
 `$package_exists`
-> (bool|null) whether the package exists on the file system ; return `null` to leave the decision to the default behavior
+> (bool|null) whether the package exists on the file system; return `null` to leave the decision to the default behavior

 `$payload`
 > (array) the payload of the request